wazuh/wazuh-documentation/source/azure/monitoring services.rst

 Kibana visualization
 ^^^^^^^^^^^^^^^^^^^^

 When our integration performs the query, we will be able to see the results in Kibana.
-As we can see through the rule ``200002`` the dates of the events coincide (taking into account the time difference between teams)
+As we can see through the rule ``200002`` the dates of the events coincide (taking into consideration the time difference between computers)

 .. thumbnail:: ../images/azure/kibana_services1.png
     :title: AAD